Arjitakushwah/Problem-Solving/Linked List/questions.md

 ## --5--
 finding the middle element of linked list naive approach--
-            find the length then find the mid again traverse to find the mind element
+            find the length then find the mid again traverse to find the mid element

 Slow and Fast pointer Approach--
             slow=slow.next